chaochen0303/WaveDM/README.md

 WaveDM is a modified version based on PyUltraLight (https://github.com/auckland-cosmo/PyUltraLight; https://arxiv.org/abs/1807.04037).

 ### Contents
-- `SolitonMY.py`: The core of the code.
+- `SolitonMY.py`: The core of the code, including the solver of WDM dynamics and box construction in k and x space;
+- `Output_Videos`: The output of the video of WDM solitons formation or mergers;
+- `Simulation.ipynb`: The jupyter notebook for the input.

 ### Getting started
 To run the jupyter notebook `Simulation.ipynb`.